jayballa7/Ballard-Express-Note-Taker/README.md

 # Ballard-Express-Note-Taker
 An app that can be used to write, save, and delete notes.
+Its purpose is to help the user organize their events and reminders.

 ## Table of contents
 * #general-info